 These Frozen Daiquiris are the perfect answer to a hot summer day or need for a vacation.
 No pre-made mixes, just a refreshing from scratch drink with all the tropical vibes.
+I love making these with fresh pineapple, but this recipe gives directions on how to make frozen strawberry daiquiris and frozen banana daiquiris, too!

 The name of this cocktail is just an indicator that there are times in the kitchen when I don’t know what I exactly want and am usually like, why can’t I add mint to this.
 I’d only make sense!
 This is a hodgepodge of two kinds of cocktails: a mojito and a caipirinha.
 So…that makes it a caipirijito.
 If I’ve confused you, please ignore me and make this cocktail with rum and you can call it a rhubarb mojito.